 Diana's favourite novel is The Magus by John Fowles, and her favourite novella is The Girls of Slender Means by Muriel Spark.
 Her top poet is Philip Larkin.

 Don't Think a Single Thought

-PAGE 100 of Don't Think a Single Thought...
+Please enjoy the opening lines of Don't Think a Single Thought...

 She wakes.
 There’s a second or two of comfort – the warm bed, the shimmering morning light, the sound of seagulls.
 There’s even a pleasant residual muzzinesss from the sleeping pills the night before – then anxiety claws at her.
 Her stomach wrenches, her mind spins with fear.

 Their Hamptons apartment is empty – her husband left for the city hours ago.
 She could make fresh coffee in the immaculate beach house kitchen, but that means getting out of bed.

 ‘Try to put one leg out, then the other,’ her therapist had urged last week, smiling, making a sort-of joke.
 She’d smiled back at him.
 But it can’t be done.
 Her legs won’t move.
 She clings to the quilt, buries her head in the pillow.
 Soon she’ll reach for another pill.